HersonHN/shortener-api/README.md

 # URL Shortener

-An url shortener who does the same thing every other does, but this one is open source. :cool:
+An url shortener who does the same thing every other does, but this one is open source. :sunglasses:

 It uses Express.js, GraphQL, Vue, and CouchDB to work.